awsdocs/aws-organizations-docs/doc_source/orgs_permissions_overview.md

                   }
               }
   ```
 + `organizations:ServicePrincipal` – Available as a condition if you use the [EnableAWSServiceAccess](https://docs.aws.amazon.com/organizations/latest/APIReference/API_EnableAWSServiceAccess.html) or [DisableAWSServiceAccess](https://docs.aws.amazon.com/organizations/latest/APIReference/API_DisableAWSServiceAccess.html) operations to enable or disable [trusted access](orgs_integrate_services.md) with other AWS services\.
-You can use `organizations:ServicePrincipal` to limit requests that those operations make to a list of approved service principal names\.
+You can use `organizations:ServicePrincipal` to restrict requests that those operations make to a list of approved service principal names\.

   For example, the following policy allows the user to specify only AWS Firewall Manager when enabling and disabling trusted access with AWS Organizations\.